Find Grad Schools

 8 Yearly Graduations

 Alabama A & M University is the 12th most popular school in the nation for students seeking a master's degree in other communication and media studies.
 Roughly 5,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,610 per year, while in-state graduate students, on average, pay $10,128 per year.
 During the most recent year for which we have data, 8 people received their master's degree in other communication and media studies from AAMU.
-About 88% of this group were women, and 75% were students from an underrepresented racial-ethnic group.
+Of these students, 73% were women and 73% were members of underrepresented racial-ethnic groups.

 #13